surge-synthesizer/shortcircuit-xt/src/Sprints.md

 But the real meat today was part group zone selection.
 Start bu making a crap juce view of the structure which I can select into.
+And that lets me write the single selection message which switches the active zone server side and updates the view client side.

 ## Day 14 (2023-02-13)